hsp-microbiology/HSP-Phageome-ECCMID2024/README.md

-# HSP-Phagome-ECCMID2024
+# HSP-Phageome-ECCMID2024

 ## Bacterial OTU assignment

 The Bacterial OTU assignment  has been perfomed in Gaia Software from Sequentia.SL

-## Phagome OTU assignment
+## Phageome OTU assignment

-The Phagome analysis has been performed using the nextflow available at Shell_analysis.nf in this repository.
+The Phageome analysis has been performed using the nextflow available at Shell_analysis.nf in this repository.
 To perform the analysis install in your linux shell the following program:

 [Nextflow](https://github.com/nextflow-io/nextflow)